Kolkman/OpenHab-Various/OH3 Widgets/Spotify Widget/Readme.md

 ##### Create the thing and needed items
  * Install the OpenHab Spotify Binding
  * For each user configure a Spotify Player Bridge as a Thing
- * In your Model page choose 'create Equipment from Thing' (for each user you have a thing, so you may need to do this more than once)
+ * In your Model page choose 'Create Equipment from Thing' (for each user you have a thing, so you may need to do this more than once)
      * Select all defaults.
-Additonally thick 'Show Advanced' and and include 'Track Progres (ms)' and 'Track Duration (ms)'
+Additonally thick 'Show Advanced' and include 'Track Progress (ms)' and 'Track Duration (ms)'

 ##### Install the widget
  * Go to the 'Developers Tools'